-The following interview is with Lesley Snyder, director of continuing education and extended academic programs at the University of North Carolina-Charlotte.
+The following interview is with Lesley Nichols, director of continuing education and extended academic programs at the University of North Carolina-Charlotte.
 One concern that is constantly top-of-mind for continuing education (CE) administrators is their unit’s relationship with their main campus.
 Specifically, for CE marketers, the issues of brand identity and target audience have a tendency to rise to the surface.
-In this interview, Snyder expands on that topic and shares her thoughts on how CE marketers can navigate these concerns to create messaging that speaks to their audience.
+In this interview, Nichols expands on that topic and shares her thoughts on how CE marketers can navigate these concerns to create messaging that speaks to their audience.

 1. When it comes to marketing CE, what is the role of the CE unit?

 The first thing to note is that organizational structures in CE can vary from institution to institution, so the marketing role of the CE unit may be different from one university to another, but regardless of the structure, I see CE’s role as being the expert and knowing the purpose of each program, the benefits of the program and understanding how to communicate those benefits to the prospective student audiences for each program.